goodwiins/prompt-injection-defense/paper/my_papper.md

 **General Limitations:**

+#### 8.1.1 Adversarial Robustness

+Our system has **NOT** been evaluated against gradient-based adaptive attacks (GCG, AutoDAN, Checkpoint-GCG).
+Recent research (Zhan et al., NAACL 2025) demonstrates that all tested prompt injection defenses achieve >50% Attack Success Rate (ASR) when facing adaptive attacks, even defenses with <5% ASR against non-adaptive attacks.

+**Specific vulnerabilities of our architecture:**

+1. **Embedding space attacks**: MiniLM embeddings are continuous 384-dimensional vectors, making them susceptible to ℓ∞-bounded adversarial perturbations that preserve semantic meaning
+2. **XGBoost decision boundary attacks**: Tree-based models can be fooled by small perturbations targeting decision boundaries
+3. **Semantic reformulation**: AutoDAN generates human-readable adversarial prompts that preserve malicious intent while evading lexical detection

+**Expected impact**: We estimate our system would achieve 40-60% ASR against adaptive attacks, consistent with other embedding-based classifiers in the literature.

+**Mitigation (future work)**: Adversarial training on GCG-generated samples, certified robust tree training, ensemble with rule-based detection for defense-in-depth.

+#### 8.1.2 Evaluation Scope

+Our evaluation uses curated benchmarks totaling ~2,500 samples (SaTML: 300, deepset: 662, LLMail: 200, NotInject: 1,500).
+We do not evaluate on:

+- **BrowseSafe-Bench** (Perplexity, 2025): 14,719 realistic HTML-embedded prompt injections for AI browser agents
+- **InjecAgent** (2024): 1,054 agent-specific attack scenarios

+BrowseSafe tests challenges our system may not handle: attacks embedded in visible HTML, indirect/hypothetical instructions, multi-turn hidden instructions, and distractors (accessibility attributes, form fields).

+#### 8.1.3 Multi-Turn Attack Chains

+Our detection processes each message **independently**, missing:

+- Gradual intent shifts across multiple turns (TopicAttack achieves >90% ASR)
+- Attack chains that build context before injection (Prompt-Guided Semantic Injection)
+- Transitional prompts benign in isolation but malicious in context

+Future work should implement conversation-level anomaly detection with sliding window analysis.

+#### 8.1.4 Denial-of-Service Attacks

+Our system does not address DoS attacks targeting the detection layer:

+1. High-volume benign messages exhausting detection resources
+2. Semantically-similar messages triggering behavioral monitor false positives
+3. Memory exhaustion via long conversation windows

+**Mitigation**: Rate limiting and circuit breaker per agent (not currently implemented).

+#### 8.1.5 Language Coverage

-1. **Language Coverage:** Our model is optimized for English.
-Evaluation on a multi-language dataset showed 61% detection rate, indicating need for multilingual training data.
+Our model is optimized for English (MiniLM-L6-v2 trained primarily on English text).
+Evaluation on a multi-language dataset showed **61% detection rate**.

-2. **Adversarial Robustness:** We have not evaluated against adversarial examples specifically crafted to evade our classifier.
-Recent work shows embedding-based classifiers can be fooled by small perturbations.
+**Root cause**: Cross-lingual transfer is weak for semantic intent differences in non-English prompts.

+**Attacks leveraging this**: Chinese characters, Arabic script, code-switching (mixing languages) can evade English pattern matchers.

+**Proposed solutions**: Multilingual embedding model (e.g., `multilingual-e5-large`), separate detectors for high-risk languages.

+#### 8.1.6 Novel Attack Generalization

-3. **Novel Attack Generalization:** Our system may underperform on attack categories not represented in our training data (e.g., multi-modal injections, chain-of-thought exploits).
+Our system may underperform on attack categories not represented in training data, including multi-modal injections, chain-of-thought exploits, and screenshot-based injection (demonstrated against Perplexity Comet).

-4. **Multi-Agent Specificity:** While our coordination layer addresses multi-agent scenarios, our core detection benchmarks use single-turn datasets.
-Evaluation on true multi-agent attack propagation remains future work.
+### 8.2 Model Drift and Continuous Learning

+**Challenge**: Prompt injection attack patterns evolve rapidly.
+Our detector was trained on 2024-2025 datasets; performance on novel attacks emerging in 2026+ is unknown.

+**Monitoring recommendations**:

+- Track FPR trend on flagged-for-review samples over time
+- Monitor precision-recall on new injection datasets as they emerge
+- Detect embedding distribution shift via KL divergence between training and production data

+**Retraining strategy**:

+- Monthly retraining cycles on new attack samples
+- Maintain BIT training constraints (weighted loss) during updates
+- A/B test new model versions on 10% of traffic before full rollout

+**Open questions**:

+- How to obtain high-quality benign-trigger samples (NotInject-style) at scale?
+- What is the computational cost of retraining XGBoost + MiniLM pipeline?
+(Estimated: <1 hour on single GPU)
+- Can online learning be implemented, or is batch retraining required?

 ## 9. Conclusion

-We introduced a multi-layer defense system for multi-agent LLMs that effectively mitigates prompt injection and infection.
-By combining ensemble detection with Balanced Intent Training (BIT) and optimized classification threshold (τ=0.95), we achieved **98.7% accuracy** [95% CI: 98.0-99.1%], **100% recall** [92.9-100%], and **1.4% over-defense** [0.9-2.1%] (FPR on NotInject, n=1500) with latency ranging from 2-5ms depending on hardware.
-Our system ensures no missed attacks while maintaining acceptable precision [70.4%, CI: 59.0-79.8%].
+We introduced a multi-layer defense system for multi-agent LLMs that mitigates prompt injection and infection.
+By combining ensemble detection with Balanced Intent Training (BIT) and optimized classification threshold (τ=0.95), we achieved **98.7% accuracy** [95% CI: 98.0-99.1%], **100% recall** [92.9-100%], and **1.4% over-defense** [0.9-2.1%] (FPR on NotInject, n=1500) with latency of 2-5ms.

-Our BIT strategy combined with threshold optimization achieves superior over-defense mitigation compared to InjecGuard's MOF (1.4% vs 2.1% FPR), while being 2-6x faster through explicit weighted loss optimization.

-While training-time defenses like StruQ and SecAlign achieve stronger theoretical guarantees by modifying the LLM itself, our classifier-based approach offers practical advantages: compatibility with any LLM (including API-only services), CPU-only deployment, and interpretable feature importance.
-Our work provides a robust foundation for securing the next generation of autonomous AI agents, with clear directions for future improvement including multilingual support, adversarial robustness, and true multi-agent evaluation.
+**Key contributions**:

+1. **BIT strategy** effectively reduces over-defense on trigger-heavy benign prompts
+2. **2-6x latency advantage** over comparable classifiers, enabling CPU-only deployment
+3. **Interpretable detection** via XGBoost feature importance
+4. **Multi-agent coordination** with OVON-based messaging and quarantine protocols

+**Honest limitations**: Our system has NOT been evaluated against adaptive attacks (GCG/AutoDAN), which likely achieve >40% bypass.
+The precision of 70.4% reflects a trade-off for 100% recall.
+Guard Agent effectiveness degrades over long workflows (>25 messages).
+These limitations are discussed in detail in Section 8.1.

+Our work is **complementary** to InjecGuard's MOF, offering a latency-optimized alternative rather than strictly superior performance.
+Future work should address adversarial robustness, multilingual support, and true multi-agent attack propagation evaluation.

 **Resources:** The code, datasets, and pretrained models are available at [github.com/goodwiins/prompt-injection-defense](https://github.com/goodwiins/prompt-injection-defense).